Asian Poker Tour

-The Asian Poker Tour (APT) was founded in 2008.
-To date, the APT has staged more than 80 major events and numerous smaller tournaments mainly in the Asia-Pacific Region.
-The tour has stopped at Philippines, Macau, South Korea, Cambodia, Vietnam, India, Australia, London, New Caledonia and Cambodia.
-APT events combined have generated over USD 30 Million in prize money all awarded to players.
+The Asian Poker Tour (APT) was founded in 2006.
+To date, the APT has staged more than 110 major events and numerous smaller tournaments mainly in the Asia-Pacific Region.
+The tour has stopped at the Philippines, Macau, South Korea, Cambodia, Vietnam, India, China, Australia, London, New Caledonia and Mauritius.
+APT events combined have generated over US$50 Million in prize money all awarded to players.